hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Authentication/GameCenterConnectRequest.md

-salt | REQUIRED | The salt is required but not provided externalPlayerId | REQUIRED | The externalPlayerId is required but not provided displayName | REQUIRED | The displayName is required but not provided
+salt | REQUIRED | The salt is required but not provided externalPlayerId | REQUIRED | The externalPlayerId is required but not provided displayName | REQUIRED | The displayName is required but not provided authentication | COPPA restricted | Social authentications are not allowed on COPPA compliant credentials due to social accounts containing personally identifiable information

 ## Code Samples